Goblin Mountain by Kyes Peak via Storm Ridge + Quartz Creek / 鬼怪山

 Goblin Mountain Summit Views

-Clouds had been hovering the west since we were down on the spur ridge.
-So we had spotty views of Kyes Peak as well as other places.
-Even Sloan Peak farther up north was visible.
-But the mists over Quartz Creek stayed put the entire time we.
+Clouds had hovered the west since we were down on the spur ridge.
+So views of Kyes Peak, as well as other places, were spotty.
+Sloan Peak to the farther north was visible, but the misty Quartz Creek remained the same the entire time.

-I took the rope out for the final bit before seeing the register next to a shrub below the boulders.
-So I signed it, then we hung out by the sandy platform.
-There were also views of Glacier Peak plus other remote places inside Henry M. Jackson Wilderness.
+I uncoiled the rope for the summit boulders before seeing the register beside a shrub.
+So I signed it, and we hung out by the sandy platform.
+By now, I could see Glacier Peak, plus remote places in the Henry M. Jackson Wilderness.

 See more trip photos here.